Lamden/docs/docs/develop/lamden_js/transactions.md

 ### makeTransaction()
 - Sets `tx`
 - Creates `tx.metadata.signature` using `signature`
-- Creates `tx.metadata.timestamp` using current datetime in seconds
+- Creates `tx.metadata.timestamp` using current date-time in seconds
-- Createa `tx.payload` from `sortedPayload.orderedObj`
+- Creates `tx.payload` from `sortedPayload.orderedObj`

 ### verifySignature()
 Validates the signature of the transaction